 7. Buck Rock Lookout

 This fire lookout gives you amazing views of the area.
 Climb the 172 metal steps and chat with the folks up top.

 Note: Be sure to hold onto your stuff, as it can get quite windy up there.

 This beautiful lake between Grant Grove and Kings Canyon was initially built as a water supply for a flume.
 Now it’s a recreation area where you can swim or paddle boat.

 9. Crescent Meadow Loop

 This treeless meadow seems out of place amidst all the giant sequoias.
 Here you can take a walk, have a picnic, or just rest and take in the views.

 10. High Sierra Trail

 For serious hikers, Sequoia National Park is the start of the High Sierra Trail.
-If you want to make the trek to Mount Whitney, the park suggests taking 6 days (10 miles a day) to enjoy all the views.
+If you want to trek to Mount Whitney, the park suggests taking six days (10 miles a day) to enjoy all the views.

-This is a scenic 50-mile drive where you get gorgeous views of the river and mountain ranges.
+This is a scenic 50-mile drive with gorgeous views of the river and mountain ranges.
 There are plenty of pit stops.